tfpk/lifetimekata/exercises/00_welcome/README.md

 it's referencing a variable that no longer exists.

 Rust says that this variable "does not live long enough".
-It notices that "it's possible that `my_variable` is dropped before `my_reference`".
+It notices that "it's possible that `my_variable` is dropped before the reference stored in `my_reference`".

-Formally, we can see this by noticing the regions of code where these two variables need to exist.
+Formally, we can see this by noticing the regions of code where these two things need to exist.
 The region of code where the reference needs to exist is *larger* than the region of code where the variable exists.
 This indicates that there must be part of the time the reference exists where the variable has been dropped, and therefore a dangling reference might exist.

-We call a region of code where a variable exists a "lifetime".
+We call a region of code where a reference must be valid a "lifetime".
 We can give lifetimes names using the syntax `'name`.
+So let us say that `'variable` is the region of code where a reference to the variable is valid.
-So if we call the variable's lifetime `'variable`, and the reference's lifetime `'reference`, we can then formally say that for any variable that references another variable, `'variable` must be larger than `'reference`.
+Also, let's say that `'reference` is the region of code where the reference could be used.
+We can formally say that `'variable` must be larger than `'reference`.

+This is obviously true, it is a shorthand for saying "the region of code where the reference is valid must be larger than the region of code where the reference is actually usable".
+Consider the opposite: if the reference was usable somewhere where the reference wasn't valid, you'd have something that was *invalid*: unsound code, or in other words, a bug.

 ## So what's this book about then?